Worried about a child?

 If you believe a child is in immediate danger then don't delay and call the POLICE on 999.

-If your concern is about the internet, click on the E-Safety link to the left.
+If your concern is about the internet, click on the Online Safety link to the left.

 Have you agreed to have someone else's child stay with you?
 Are you a parent who has asked someone to take in your child?
 Do you think this arrangement may go on for 28 days or more, even with occasional breaks?